No, you do not need any qualifying time to enter any of the Open Water Swimming Series events.

 Paddlers will be permitted for the 10km events.

-Swimming WA is the event organiser and the Meet Director for each event will be David Johnson.
-The following is a list of key officials for the series:
+Swimming WA is the event organiser and the Meet Director for each event will be Swimming WA’s OWS Coordinator.

 A water safety first aid tent with qualified personnel will be set up on the beach from the time registrations open until after all races are completed.
 Please see individual event listings for specific water safety providers.